aws-amplify/docs/docs/lib/project-setup/fragments/android/create-application/30_provisionBackend.md

 ?
 Enter a name for the environment
     `dev`
 ?
 Choose your default editor:
-    `IntelliJ IDEA`
+    `Android Studio`
 ?
+Where is your Res directory:
+    `app/src/main/res`
-Do you want to use an AWS profile?
+?
+Select the authentication method you want to use:
-    `Yes`
+    `AWS profile`
 ?
 Please choose the profile you want to use
     `default`
 ```